gabrieljablonski/fazenda-tech-interview/01-programming-tools/README.md

   return total
 ```

-When you try to merge the changes into the main branch, you encounter a merge conflict, but you can't find any tasks related to this change in your project management tool.
+When you try to merge the changes into the main branch, you encounter a merge conflict due do a commit from your colleague, but you can't find any tasks related to this change in your project management tool.

 #### Your Task